cavaunpeu/willwolf.io-source/content/articles/minimizing_the_negative_log_likelihood_in_english.md

 By term, this reads:

 - $p(y\vert x, D)$: given historical data $D = ((x^{(i)}, y^{(i)}), ..., (x^{(m)}, y^{(m)}))$, i.e. some training data, and a new observation $x$, compute the distribution of the possible values of the response $y$.
     - In machine learning, we typically select the *expected* value of that distribution, i.e. a single value, or point estimate.
 - $p(y\vert x, D, \theta)$: given historical data $D$, a new observation $x$ and *any plausible value of $\theta$*, i.e. perhaps not the optimal value, compute $y$.
     - This is given by the functional form of the model in question, i.e. $y = \theta^Tx$ in the case of linear regression.
 - $p(\theta\vert x, D)$: given historical data $D$ and a new observation $x$, compute the distribution of the values of $\theta$ that plausibly gave rise to our data.
-  - The $x$ plays no part; it's simply there so that the expression under the integral factors correctly.
+    - The $x$ plays no part; it's simply there such that the expression under the integral factors correctly.
     - In machine learning, we typically select the MLE or MAP estimate of that distribution, i.e. a single value, or point estimate.

 In a perfect world, we'd do the following:

 - Compute the *full distribution* over $\theta$.
 - With each value in this distribution and a new observation $x$, compute $y$.
-  - Keep in mind that $\theta$ is an object which contains all of our weights.
+    - NB: $\theta$ is an object which contains all of our weights.
 In 10-feature linear regression, it will have 10 elements.
 In a neural network, it could have millions.
 - We now have a *full distribution* over the possible values of the response $y$.

-*Instead of a point estimate for $\theta$, and a point estimate for $y$ given a new observation $x$ (which makes use of $\theta$), we have **distributions** for each*.
+_**>Instead of a point estimate for $\theta$, and a point estimate for $y$ given a new observation $x$ (which makes use of $\theta$), we have distributions for each**_.

 Unfortunately, in complex systems with a non-trivial functional form and number of weights, this computation becomes intractably large.
 As such, in fully Bayesian modeling, we approximate these distributions.
 In classic machine learning, we assign them a single value (point estimate).
 It's a bit lazy, really.

 ![@betanalpha bayesian tweet]({filename}/images/going_fully_bayesian.png)

 # Summary
 I hope this post serves as useful context for the machine learning models we know and love.
-A deeper understanding of these algorithms offers humility -- the knowledge that none of these concepts are particularly new -- as well as a vision for how to extend these algorithms in the direction of robustness and increased expressivity.
+A deeper understanding of these algorithms offers humility — the knowledge that none of these concepts are particularly new — as well as a vision for how to extend these algorithms in the direction of robustness and increased expressivity.

 Thanks so much for reading this far.
 Now, climb out of the pool, grab a towel and `import sklearn`.